eriktuck/my-website/content/blog/Time Tracker - part 1.md

 date: 2024-08-20T10:00:00-05:00
 draft: false
 summary: "Extend Google Sheets to create your own custom tools"
-tags: ["Google Apps Script", "Tutorial"]
+tags:
+  - Google Apps Script
+  - Tutorial
 image: https://storage.googleapis.com/ei-dev-assets/assets/Arc_TNR6BeHm6v.png
 image-credit: Screen capture by author
 featured: false
 ---
 Welcome to part 1 of this tutorial.
 We'll build the data entry form for a time tracking app using Google Sheets.
-For an overview of the project, please see the [Time Tracker](https://eriktuck.com/time-tracker) guide.
+For an overview of the project, please see the [Time Tracker](https://eriktuck.com/blog/time-tracker) guide.
 ## step 1. create the data entry form
 Let's start by building a data entry form in a new Google Sheet for a single day.
 - Create a new Google Sheet (from Google Drive or by typing `sheets.new` in your browser's URL bar).